Add To Favorites

 Puzzled about how to draw realistic landscapes?
 Experiment with Crayola® Washable Window Washable Markers or Crayola Window Crayons and try some perspective-drawing tricks!

 Did you ever notice how realistic some landscape paintings look?
 One method for creating realistic depth (also known as perspective) is to show the comparative sizes of objects as you see them.
-Look closely at any landscape or cityscape painting or photograph.
+Invite students to look closely at any landscape or cityscape painting or photograph.
 Notice that objects that are closer to you seem larger than those that are far away.
 The closer objects overlap objects in the distance, too.

-Look at the painting Picnic by the Lake by Thomas P. Rossiter, one of the painters of the Hudson River School, or a similar landscape.
+Look at the painting Picnic by the Lake by Thomas P. Rossiter, or a similar landscape.
 Compare the sizes of the trees in the foreground to the trees in the background.
 The background trees are overlapped by, and duller, than the foreground trees.
 The dulling is called "atmospheric perspective" and is due to the density of the air between the viewer and the background.

-To make your own landscape drawing, in perspective, find a window that has an interesting view.
-Secure any curtains or shades so they're out of the way, and make sure the window is closed and locked.
-Use Crayola Washable Window Markers or Crayola Window Crayons to trace the objects you see from the window.
-Be sure to show the overlapping of objects in the front, and smaller size of objects in back.
+To make a landscape drawing, in perspective, invite students to find a window that has an interesting view.
+Make sure the window is closed and locked.
+Use Crayola Washable Window Markers or Crayola Window Crayons to trace the objects seen from the window.
+Remind students to show the overlapping of objects in the front, and smaller size of objects in back.

 For an extra effect, add color and pattern to the parts of the foreground that you find most interesting.
-This will bring out your focal point(center of interest) and make your drawing come alive.
+This will bring out the focal point(center of interest) and make the drawing come alive.
 Use a slightly damp paintbrush to blur the edges of images in the background.
 The marker colors wipe off windows with a damp paper towel.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.